wernight/docker-spdyproxy/README.md

       * Chrome on Mac:
          1. Settings > Show advanced settings > HTTPS/SSL > Manage Certificates
          2. File > Import Items…
- 2. Create a PAC file, simplest on Chrome is using [SwitchyOmega](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif), like below (replace `203.0.113.0` by the hostname or IP of your server running *spdyproxy*):
+ 2. Create a PAC script, simplest on Chrome is using [SwitchyOmega](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif), like below (replace `203.0.113.0` by the hostname or IP of your server running *spdyproxy*):

         function FindProxyForURL(url, host) {
-          return "HTTPS 203.0.113.0:44300; DIRECT";
+          // Tries to go through proxy and falls back to direct connection. return "HTTPS 203.0.113.0:44300; DIRECT";
         }

+ 3. If you've set up a user/password, click the lock icon next to the PAC Script on *SwitchyOmega* to input your username/password.